TylerTemp/SaintsHierarchy/README.md

 *   Right click (or `alt` + click) the favorite button to change alias, icon, color, or remove it from favorite

 You can disable this feature in `Tools` - `Saints Hierarchy` - `Disable Favorites`

+By default, clicking the favorite gameObject will only expand and highlight you to the target.
+If you want to inspect it when clicking, use `Tools` - `Saints Hierarchy` - `Favorite Click To Inspect`

 It by default save favorite configs to personal config.
 If you're a one-person-army, you can use `Tools` - `Saints Hierarchy` - `Save Favorites To Project Config` so this config can be tracked by your version control like git.